 You can spot a poster for the haunted house after you leave the gates of the station.

 As we fearfully made our way towards our destination, we realized it was just before Halloween, so there were lots of pumpkins out in front of the stores.
 The faces had all been cut and shaped by hand.
-And on the other side of the road were graves!
+And on the other side

 After arriving we checked in at the reception inside a stylish cafe next door, and then got an explanation from the owner, Mr Obaken.